The Hebridean Explorer - Scottish Highlands and Islands Private Tours from Inverness

 Why?!!!!

-I believed that the resilience, resourcefulness and adaptability of Jacobite Gaels in post-Culloden decade had been underestimated and downplayed.
+I believed that the resilience, resourcefulness and adaptability of Jacobite Gaels in the post-Culloden decade had been underestimated and downplayed.

 How did you do this?